“Adam” project - “Man Very High”? Mission Impossible…

 + we did not have the required number of charges.

-Pencil without JAB - not needed
+Pencil without nuclear warhead - not needed

 explored the possibility of its placement in protected launchers.
 Then, a preliminary study of the underground starting position (mine version) and the underground starting position (retractable mountain version) was carried out.
 However, due to the bulkiness of these structures and structures, as well as the prerequisites for the creation of ICBMs of smaller mass-dimensional characteristics